dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/InstallAITools/DeepSpeed.rst

 *Final output*:

 Once DeepSpeed deployment is complete (~ after approx 30 minutes), the following output is displayed while checking the status of the pods using the ``kubectl get pod -n workloads`` command.
-In the below image you can see that the launcher goes to a **Completed** status and the worker nodes are not present, signifying a successful deployment:
+In the below image you can see that the launcher goes to a **Completed** status, and the worker pods are not present as they have exited successfully, signifying a successful deployment:

 .. image:: ../../../images/DeepSpeed.png